Halving the Cost of Quantum Algorithms with Randomization: Generalizations

 QSP methods typically project out a single polynomial from the QSP sequence, conventionally taken to be the polynomial $P(A)$ encoded in the $|0\rangle\langle 0|$ block (see Eqs.~\eqref{eq:QSP_seqeunce} and~\eqref{eq:QET_QSVT_seq}).
 Indeed stochastic QSP is concerned with approximating evolution under a channel by projecting out this component.
-However, in some situations \cite{Lin_2020, Rall_2021}, we are also interested in the other elements of the QSP sequence-- particularly those that influence the measurements of the ancilla qubit(s) used to construct the block-encoding.
-In the conventional encoding, if the ancilla qubit is initialized as $|0\rangle$, then by invoking unitarity and drawing analogy to Eq.~\eqref{eq:QSP_seqeunce}, this measurement implements a POVM with operators $|P(A)|^2$ and $(1-A^2)|Q(A)|^2 = I-|P(A)|^2$.
-In practice this is desired to approximate a target POVM with operators $|F(A)|^2$ and $I- |F(A)|^2$.
+However, in some situations \cite{Lin_2020, Rall_2021} and in amplitude amplification, we are also interested in the other elements of the QSP sequence---particularly those that influence the measurements of the ancilla qubit(s) used to construct the block-encoding.

-We find that stochastic QSP also applies to the approximation of such a target POVM.
-We can formalize this by considering an ideal quantum map of the following form.
-Suppose $A$ has a spectral value decomposition $\sum_{i} \lambda_i \ket{\lambda_i}\bra{\lambda_i}$, and that there is some function $G(x)$ satisfying $|F(x)|^2 + (1-x^2)|G(x)|^2 = 1$.
-Then our goal is to approximate the following map:
+These more complex uses of QSP rely on the entire QSP unitary $U_{\vec{\phi}}[A]$ that block-encodes the transformed operator $P(A)$.
+For simplicity, let us denote this unitary that block encodes $P(A)$ by $U[P(A)]$; similarly, let $U[F(A)]$ denote the unitary that block encodes the target function $F(A)$.
+To show that stochastic QSP can be applied in these situations as well, we demonstrate that stochastic QSP also approximates the operator $U[P(A)]$ as a whole, rather than just the $P(A)$ sub-block.

 \begin{corollary} In the setting of Theorem~\ref{thm:StochasticQSP}, consider the ensemble of quantum circuits that implement stochastic QSP (i.e. the QSP circuits that implement $\{P_j(A)\}$), upon leaving the QSP ancilla qubit(s) unmeasured.
-Denoting this ensemble by $\{U_j\}$, the quantum channel $\sum_j p_j U_j \rho U_j^\dag $ approximates the map in Eq.~\eqref{eqn:povmmap} to error $O(\epsilon)$ in diamond norm. \end{corollary}
+Denoting this ensemble by $\{U_j\}$, the quantum channel $\rho \to \sum_j p_j U_j \rho U_j^\dag $ approximates the map $\rho \to U[F(A)]\rho U[F(A)]^\dag$ to error $O(\epsilon)$ in diamond norm. \end{corollary}

-In the sake of brevity, we defer this proof to Appendix~\ref{app:proof_povm}.
-We also note that this result naturally extends to QSVT, in which case the desired mapping is analogous to Eq.~\eqref{eqn:povmmap}, but acts on the singular values and singular vectors.
+In the sake of brevity, we defer this proof to Appendix~\ref{app:proof_qsp_unitary}.
+We also note that this result naturally extends to QSVT, where the desired mapping instead acts on the singular values and singular vectors.